hirokoymj/great-frontend/src/nextJS/README.md

 **Dynamic Rendering**
 With Dynamic Rendering, routes are rendered at request time.
 This happens when your route uses request-specific information like cookies, headers, or search params.

+## Server component vs Client component

+- Next.js v16, Server component is default.
+- Adding `use client` on the top of the page, it becomes a client component.
+- Client Component - useState, useEffect, event handlers (onClick, onChange), Custom hooks.
+- Server Components - Fetch data from DB or API
+- Server Components - Reduce the amount of JavaScript sent to the browser.

 <hr />